About Dallam County

 • Certified copies of recorded documents are available for a statutory fee of $5.00 for the first page and $1.00 for each additional page, as established by Texas Local Government Code Section 118.011.

 Property tax records are maintained separately by Dallam County Tax Assessor-Collector's office, also located in the courthouse.
-Dallam County Appraisal District, at 101 East 5th Street, Dalhart, Texas 79022, maintains property appraisal records and can be reached for Many Texas counties participate in online property record systems, but Dallam County's records are primarily accessed through in-person visits or written requests.
+Dallam County Appraisal District, at 101 East 5th Street, Dalhart, Texas 79022, maintains property appraisal records and can be contacted through the office’s website.
+Many Texas counties participate in online property record systems, but Dallam County's records are primarily accessed through in-person visits or written requests.
 The appraisal district website may offer basic property tax information and owner searches.

 All land records are public under Texas Government Code Chapter 552, the Public Information Act, with limited exceptions for certain confidential information such as social security numbers, which are redacted from public copies.